The Bass-Jiang group for automorphism-induced HNN-extensions: The Bass--Jiang group versus

 The Bass--Jiang group $\out_H(G)$ is most of interest when it is the full outer automorphism group $\out(G)$, so $\out_H(G)=\out(G)$.
-In this section we prove Theorem~\ref{thm:equality} from the introduction.
-This theorem gives conditions which imply $\out_H(G)=\out(G)$.
-To prove these conditions we use the Pettet group $\out^H(G)$, as defined in Section~\ref{sec:definitions}.
+In this section we prove Theorem \ref{thm:equality}, which gives conditions implying that $\out_H(G)=\out(G)$.
+To prove these conditions we use the Pettet group $\out^H(G)$, as defined in Section~\ref{sec:BJdefinitions}.
 Throughout the remainder of this paper we assume all HNN-extensions are automorphism-induced, so $G=H\ast_{(K, \phi)}$, unless we explicitly state otherwise.
-We emphasize that this assumption is necessary for our results; this is most striking in Lemma~\ref{lem:conjugationAut}, which is a crucial step in our main technical result, Lemma~\ref{lem:LevEqualPet}.
+We emphasize that this assumption is necessary for our results.